Âššina: son of Upadarma, rebel leader from Elam, who rose against the Persian king Darius I the Great.

 The revolt was suppressed almost immediately.
 This can be deduced from the relief above the Behistun inscription, which shows Darius' opponents in the sequence of their death; the man standing behind Âššina, Nidintu-Bêl, was defeated in December.
 In the inscription itself, Darius writes that Âššina was brought to him in fetters, and that he personally killed the rebel.

 This was not the end of the unrest in Elam, however, because a new king continued the struggle, Martiya.
 He ruled for some time, but was killed by the Elamite population in June 521.
-Martiya was succeeded by king Atamaita, who was captured by the Persian general Gobryas in the autumn of 521 or the following winter.
+Martiya in turn was succeeded by king Atamaita, who was captured by the Persian general Gobryas in the autumn of 521 or the following winter.
 Again, Darius killed him personally.

 The picture shows Âššina as he is represented at Behistun.